hello-robot/stretch_hardware_guides/README.md

 # Overview
 ![](./docs/images/stretch_top_view.png)

-The [Stretch Hardware Guides](https://github.com/hello-robot/stretch_hardware_gides) repository maintains documentation on the use and specifications of the Stretch RE1 & RE2 hardware.
+The [Stretch Hardware Guides](https://github.com/hello-robot/stretch_hardware_gides) repository maintains documentation on the use and specifications of the Stretch mobile manipulators hardware.

 === "Stretch RE2"